 Do I need a visa to travel to Australia to undertake work placement?If you are not an Australian citizen, then you will require a visa to travel to Australia to complete your work placement.
 You should check to see if you are eligible for a visa before enrolling in an Open Colleges course or making travel arrangements to come to Australia.
 You will be responsible for visa application or processing fees regardless of the outcome.

 Where can I find more information about visas to travel to Australia?New Zealand citizens go here.
 Other nationalities (including permanent residents of Australia) can find out more from the Australian Immigration Department website.

 What support services are available to me if I am studying from overseas?Overseas students will have access to the same level of support that students in Australia enjoy (during Australian operating hours). , including Trainer Support, Student Support and Learner Support.
 Students who travel to Australia for work placement will also have access to Work Placement Support

 Where can I find information about course fees?Contact us for the most up-to-date course fees.
 All fees quoted are in Australian Dollars ($AUD)

-As many of the courses we offer provide industry-recognised qualifications from accredited institutions, including TAFE, you’ll be ready to start a new career, go for that promotion or re-enter the workforce as soon as you complete your course.
+As many of the courses we offer provide industry-recognised qualifications from accredited institutions, you’ll be ready to start a new career, go for that promotion or re-enter the workforce as soon as you complete your course.
 Check out each course page to see some of the possible job outcomes or browse our dedicated Careers site for in-depth information on career pathways, salary and the employment outlook in your chosen field.

 What will I get paid?Visit our dedicated Careers site to get in-depth information on your chosen career area, including average wages for specific roles, letting you know what you can expect to earn when you enter the industry.